 From the study of molecular processes to the analysis of population patterns, research methods are constantly evolving.
 This collection of online courses introduces novel methods for engaging in research along the full translational continuum.

-CME: Mayo Clinic College of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+CME: Mayo Clinic College of Medicine and Science is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.